USS KAUFFMAN FFG 59

-May 13, The Kauffman pulled to Cartagena, Colombia, for a scheduled port visit after participating in Operacion Multinacional Alianza, hosted by Colombia, May 8-14, as part of U.S. Southern Command's Southern Seas 2009 deployment to Latin America and the Caribbean.
+May 13, The Kauffman pulled into Cartagena, Colombia, for a scheduled port visit after participating in Operacion Multinacional Alianza, hosted by Colombia, May 8-14, as part of U.S. Southern Command's Southern Seas 2009 deployment to Latin America and the Caribbean.

 May 31, The guided-missile frigate departed Belize City, Belize, after a five-day port visit.